saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 <img src={useBaseUrl('img/live-testing/live-mobile-app-busy.png')} alt="Busy public device" width="280"/>

 * Private devices are associated with your account and are an **enterprise only** feature.
-Private devices are indicated by a person icon.
+Private devices are indicated by a green device icon.

 ### Launching a Test
 You can launch a test from the following screens: